laurencer/confluence-sync/README.md

 Until this gets fixed in master - it is included as a vendor dependency.
 See [haxr#12](https://github.com/byorgey/haxr/pull/12) for more information.

+**Why is `http-streams` included as a vendor dependency?**

+The current version of `http-streams` does not provide any way to customise the timeout for socket/HTTP operations.
+This can cause the sync tool to timeout when working with slow Confluence servers.

+Until the API is improved, and timeouts are exposed to the application layer (via Haxr as well), a custom version is included that fixes the send/receive timeouts to `60 seconds` (which should be enough for even the slowest instances).

+Until this gets fixed in master - it is included as a vendor dependency.
+See [http-streams#93](https://github.com/afcowie/http-streams/issues/93) for more information.

 **Will you maintain this tool?
 Is it supported?
 Should I rely on it?**

 > **TL;DR** use at your own risk (though the risk should be minimal).